holoviz-topics/holoSeq/README.md

 - Only pairs involving H1 contigs (H1 cis) are used in the demonstration.

 Briefly, the framework creates the [minimum data required](https://github.com/fubar2/holoSeq/blob/main/HoloSeqOverview.md) to create a plot.
-The display application is given pre-computed plot coordinates, and enough header information about the reference sequence or sequences, to add tic marks to the axes and to back-calculate the stream of user tap coordinates.
+A genome lengths file is required, and the named contigs can be reordered by name or length.
+The axes are defined by the ordering.
+The lengths are cumulated to give an offset to the first nucleotide of each contig, so the track can be read and feature locations converted into the plot coordinate system, and stored as a compressed intermediate file.
+The display application reads these pre-computed plot coordinate files, with enough metadata about the reference sequence to add tic marks to the axes and to back-calculate the stream of user tap coordinates.
 A converter for PAF to compressed hseq format for input is available and was used to generate the demonstration.
-Other common genomic annotation formats, such as bigwig and bed will be provided.
+Bigwig is working and other common genomic annotation formats, such as gff and vcf will follow.
-Scaling and zooming rely on datashader running on a Holoviews or Bokeh server.
-Static images can be captured.
-Interactive HTML can be exported, but without a datashader provider, zoomed detail is limited.

 Multiple input files will produce a stack of plots that work independently: